Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/GettingStarted.md

 <img src="images/window-menu.png">

-Once the Project Auditor window is opened, simply press Analyze to generate a report.
-By default, Project Auditor runs all supported modules, however, this behavior can be customized by selecting the desired modules before running the analysis.
-Alternatively, it is possible to load a previously saved report (json format) by clicking on the **Import** button next to **Analyze**.
+Once the Project Auditor window is opened, simply press **Start Analysis** to generate a report.
+By default, Project Auditor runs all supported modules.
+However, this behavior can be customized in the Project Auditor Preferences window by selecting the desired modules before starting analysis.
+Alternatively, it is possible to load a previously saved report (json format) by clicking on the **Load Report** button on the Toolbar.

 For more information on configuring analysis, see [Configuring Project Auditor analysis](Configuration.md).